Outsourced-Logic/Skipper/README.md

 ![Alt text](/SkipperBanner.png "Title")

+<h1>Developer notes</h1>
+This is my first Github project and a majority of the code was generated with GPT-4 as a learning exersise.
+If this repro and code are not properly optimized, feel free to log an issue reccomending changes.

 <h1>What is Skipper?</h1>

 Skipper is an open-source and creator friendly browser extension that automatically skips ads on YouTube when the 'skip ad' button is present.